-RPC staff will continue to work with local and state incident management officials to address safety hazards on the region's roadways and to reduce the impact of crashes and other incidents on roadway conditions.
-The RPC will use crash data to identify and evaluate high incident locations, and develop safety improvement measures for those locations.
+Staff will continue to work with local and state incident management officials to address safety hazards on the region's roadways and to reduce the impact of crashes and other incidents on roadway conditions.
+Crash data will be used to identify and evaluate high incident locations, and develop safety improvement measures for those locations.
 Crash data will also be analyzed alongside infrastructure data at a systemic level to define potentially hazardous roadway characteristics.
 Complete Streets Policy and Guidance developed under SL-1a and A-1a will provide design and policy treatments on identified hazardous roadways.

-The RPC will continue to fulfill FHWA requirements for safety performance management.
+The MPO will continue to fulfill FHWA requirements for safety performance management.
 In January, 2023 staff will determine progress toward meeting previously established targets, and, in coordination with DOTD, recalculate safety performance targets and submit to the TAC for concurrence.